LibraryCarpentry/library-python/_episodes/05-loops-and-functions.md

 > 2. Compare the behavior of the function *yearly_data_arg_test* when the
 > arguments have *None* as a default and when they do not have default values.
 >
-> 3. What happens if you only include a value for *start_year* in the function
+> 3. What happens if you only include a value for *start_month* in the function
 > call?
-Can you write the function call with only a value for *end_year*?
+Can you write the function call with only a value for *end_month*?
 (Hint:
 > think about how the function must be assigning values to each of the arguments -
 > this is related to the need to put the arguments without default values before
 > those with default values in the function definition!)
 {: .challenge}

-The body of the test function now has two conditional loops (if loops) that check the values of *start_year* and *end_year*.
-If loops execute the body of the loop when some condition is met.
+The body of the test function now has two conditional statements (*if* statemens) that check the values of *start_month* and *end_month*. *If* statements execute the body of the statement when some condition is met.
 They commonly look something like this:

 ~~~
 a = 5